-To use Continuity Camera as a webcam requires an iPhone XR or newer.
-To use Continuity Camera to share photos, you need an iPhone or iPod touch with iOS 12 (or later) or an iPad with iPadOS 13.1 (or later) installed.
-Make sure your Mac mini and iOS or iPadOS device have Wi-Fi and Bluetooth turned on and are signed in with the same Apple ID
+Note: To use Continuity Camera, you need an iPhone or iPod touch with iOS 12 (or later) or an iPad with iPadOS 13.1 (or later) installed.
+Make sure your MacBook Pro and iOS or iPadOS device have Wi-Fi and Bluetooth turned on and are signed in with the same Apple ID.